hoalexander44/MomentumTeamWebsite/Blogs/PatColeBlog.md

 ### Week 2 - Week 3
 Patrick Cole, PPJ 2

+Tasks:

+1. Fix Enemy Attack after death: 2 hours

+2. Fix enemy movement bug: 5 hours (Blocked)

+2. Team meetings (Overall/AI): 4 Hours

+Total hours: 11

+Positive: Fixing the enemy attacking after death was a relatively easy fix, also it gave me a better understanding of the flow of the turn based systems in place.

+Negative: After seeing the code, I nearly had a heart attack.
+Some aspects of things are programmed decently but when it came to how movement is handled it quickly became an issue.
+We will be dealing with this for a while most likely.

+Upcoming: We plan to continue working on AI for the enemies and also finding better ways to populate enemies and generate levels.
+Lot of bugs to fix.

 ### Week 3 - Week 4
 Patrick Cole, PPJ 3